raplayer/nanotimeparse/README.md

 # nanotimeparse

-This is the repository for nanotimeparse.
-It parses an Oxford Nanopore fastq file on read sequencing start times.
+_nanotimeparse_ parses an Oxford Nanopore fastq file on read sequencing start times found in the fastq headers.

+It does not require the `sequencing_summary_<runID>.txt` file output from the MinKNOW software.

 It can generate the read data that underpins visualizations like these from (also please cite this publication if using nanotimeparse):